2 - Loading Your Data

 For data already stored in cloud storage, you have multiple options:

-You can run queries directly against remote storage using our interactive SQL editor:
+You can load public remote data into your playground database using our interactive SQL editor:

 <MotherDuckSQLEditor